The Expert Weighs In

 What is your opinion on the effectiveness of hyaluronic acid supplements for dry skin and wrinkles?

 There are few studies that show whether ingestion of oral HA is helpful or harmful.
 A small, 20-patient study in the Journal of Evidence-Based Integrative Medicine shows a favorable outcome.
 The Japanese experience also shows some efficacy.
-Side effects of HA include allergy, dermatitis, urticaria, GI upset, shortness of breath, nausea and shock.
+Side effects of HA include allergic reactions, dermatitis, urticaria, GI upset, shortness of breath, nausea and shock.
 Therefore, like any oral agent, HA should not be ingested without knowledge of these possible side effects.
 We must inform our patients.
 If ingested, it should be in moderation until deemed safe in an individual.
 Long-term studies regarding safety of oral HA are non-existent, so we cannot tell our patients this is safe or effective over the long term.

 How should a dermatologist respond if a patient asks about these supplements during an office visit?